steveofficer/safe-passwordvalidator/README.md

 # SAFE Password Policy Validator

-This application was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 This project is a simple webapp that asks a user to enter a password and then runs the password through a policy validator and lets the user know if they password is valid, or, which policy rules the password has not met.

 Any rules that fail are displayed to the user.